Vancouver Rise FC hands AFC Toronto second straight NSL loss

 GREATER VANCOUVER, BRITISH COLUMBIA, JUL 25 – Vancouver Rise FC secured their second straight victory over AFC Toronto, impacting AFC Toronto's standing in the National Soccer League this season.

-- On Thursday, Vancouver Rise FC defeated AFC Toronto by 2-1 in NSL action.
+- Vancouver Rise FC defeated AFC Toronto 2-1 on Thursday at Swangard Stadium in Northern Super League action.

 29 Articles